the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 Every image file used in this book should be located in the directory `book/website/figures` of our [GitHub Repository](https://github.com/the-turing-way/the-turing-way/tree/main/book/website/figures).
 If you use a new image file, please add the file in the `figures` directory by either uploading via GitHub, or adding locally and pushing the change online when using git.

-Please upload `.jpg`, `.png`, or `.svg` files that are under 1MB to allow them to load faster in the online book.
+We have an automatic compressor that will decrease the size of your image when the online book is loading.
+However, in order to ensure the Turing Way repository isn't too large, please upload `.jpg`, `.png`, or `.svg` files that are under 1MB.
 If your file is larger than 1MB, please use a local image editing tool, or online tool like [IMG2GO](https://www.img2go.com/compress-image) to compress your file.

 To name your image file, please use all-lowercase and separate words with hyphens (-).